 The original release of the UK DVD version in 1999 was actually even more cut than the British video and cinema versions.
-This was apparently because a TV or airline version was erroneously used to master the DVD.
-Ironically, because the content does not exactly match the officially classified version, this much-sanitized release fell foul of British censorship laws, and was withdrawn.
-The replacement, to be issued in mid-2000, will be the same as the less-censored UK video and cinema version.
+Ironically, because the content did not exactly match the officially classified version, this much-sanitized release fell foul of British censorship laws, and was withdrawn.

 SPOILER: The Version shown on German TV features the alternative ending (Gruber escapes with the gold, but McLane tracks him down through the number on the bottom of the aspirin bottle (at the phone booth) and kills him).